darwin-dcsa/darwin-dcsa.github.io/content/punts.md

 <h4 id="bookings">Bookings</h4>

 <p align="justify">
-Current members of the College, including Staff and Alumni, can book a single standard outing (see above; e.g., a single punt for up to 3 hours) each day.
-Punt Club members can book punts for free.
-Only Punt Club members can book the canoe, kayaks, or paddle boards.
+Current members of the College, including Staff and Alumni, must be members of the punt club in order to book (see above; e.g., a single punt for up to 3 hours) each day.
+Punt Club members can book punts for free in addition to the canoe, kayaks, and paddle boards.
 </p>

 <p align="justify">